 If you are asked to attend the surgery, we kindly ask that you wear a face covering.
 This does not need to be a clinical face mask and can easily be made at home: https:www/gov.uk/government/publications/how-to-wear-and-make-a-cloth-face-covering

-Our waiting room chairs have been spaced to incorporate the recommended government distance and a limited number of patients will be allowed in the surgery at any one time (you may therefore be asked to wait in your car until your clinician collects you).
+Our waiting room chairs have been spaced to incorporate the recommended government distance and covered with a disposable chair cover, which we will ask you to remove when leaving your seat.
+A limited number of patients will be allowed in the surgery at any one time (you may therefore be asked to wait in your car until your clinician collects you).

-We have a designated area where you can take your own blood pressure with our electronic monitor (arm covering and antibacterial hand gel is provided).
+We have a designated area where you can take your own blood pressure with our electronic monitor (arm, hand covering and antibacterial hand gel is provided).

-We continue to provide appointments for childhood immunisations, cervical smears, dressings, vaccinations and emergency treatment room procedures.
+We continue to provide appointments for childhood immunisations, cervical smears, dressings, vaccinations and treatment room procedures.

 All of our staff are wearing personal protective equipment (PPE) appropriate to their role and time between appointments has been allocated to ensure all treatment rooms/areas are thoroughly cleaned between patients, in accordance with nhs infection control guidelines, for your safety and protection.